rib/git-subdir/README.md

 COMPARED TO SIMILAR TOOLS
 =========================

-*git subdir* serves a similar purpose to git-submodule(1), git-subtree(1) and git-subrepo(1) so here are a few notes to help distinguish the tools.
+*git subdir* serves a similar purpose to git-submodule(1), git-subtree(1) so here are a few notes to help distinguish the tools.

 *git submodule*
 -   Developers cloning a repo that uses *git subdir* don’t need to know about or use *git subdir*.